 If you do receive a summons or subpoena involving College business, please inform the Office of the General Counsel immediately, preferably the same day.
 You should also keep a record of the date, time, and method (by hand or mail) by which you received the notice.

 If you are contacted by an attorney for any of the parties, please refer them to the Office of the General Counsel.

 P: (646) 745 - 8366

 Jomysha Stephen, Esq.

-Vice President for Legal Affairs, General Counsel & Chief of Staff to the President
+Executive Vice President of the College, General Counsel & Chief of Staff to the President

 Andrea Stagg, Esq.

 Virginia Ryan, Esq.